Skip to content

 Part 1: Get & Explore the Data

-1.1 Download the Dataset
+1.1 Download the dataset

 Download the HCRL Survival IDS dataset from ocslab.hksecurity.net/Datasets/survival-ids.